 Errol Nelson, M.A.
 Student, Museum Studies Track

 Research Interests: 18th & 19th Century American and European Art

 Education: B.A., University of Florida

-Errol Nelson is a first-year M.A. student in Art History on the Museum Studies track, a graduate teaching assistant in the Department of Art History, and the Vice President of the Art History Graduate Student Association.
+Errol Nelson is a second-year M.A. student in Art History on the Museum Studies track, a graduate teaching assistant in the Department of Art History, and the Vice President of the Art History Graduate Student Association.
 During his first year at VCU, his research and scholarly activities were generously supported by the Frederika and Paul Jacobs Graduate Merit Award in Art History.
 Informed by his committed service as a community activist and organizer, his research focuses on increasing diversity in museums, display of African-American Art, conceptions of race, and post-colonial discourses in the transatlantic art world.
 In 2020, he received a B.A. in History with a minor in Art History from the University of Florida, where he interned at the Samuel P. Harn Museum of Art and was a proud member of the Ronald E. McNair Postbaccalaureate Achievement Program.

-Abigail Ramsbottom, M.A. in Museum Studies Track
+Abigail Ramsbottom, M.A. in Historical Studies Track

-Research Interests: Contemporary Art, Carceral Studies, Museums as institutions
+Research Interests: Contemporary Art, Carceral Aesthetics

 Education: B.A., Stetson University